Domestic Violence Injunction Defense Lawyers in Fort Myers

 - If the respondent is found in violation of the injunction, he or she may face serious civil and criminal repercussions, including jail time, monetary fines, and being held in contempt of court.

-What is unique about a domestic violence injunction?
+What is unique about a domestic violence restraining order?

 - To file a petition, the respondent and petitioner must have a familial relationship or be members of the same household who currently live together or who in the past lived together.
 If the parties to a domestic violence injunction have a child or children in common, even if they do not reside together, a domestic violence injunction can be sought.